 General education requirements vary by school, but typically include courses to guarantee that all students have received the benefits of a well-rounded curriculum.
-At OSU-Cascades students complete the OSU Baccalaureate Core Requirements.
+At OSU-Cascades students complete the Oregon State Baccalaureate Core requirements.

-For a list of all OSU Baccalaureate Core courses, see OSU BACC Core
+For a list of all Oregon State Baccalaureate Core courses, see Oregon State Baccalaureate Core

-For a list of COCC courses which meet OSU Baccalaureate Core requirements, check the distribution list above, or go to Baccalaureate Core Course Equivalencies at Central Oregon Community College
+For a list of COCC courses which meet Oregon State Baccalaureate Core requirements, check the distribution list above, or go to Baccalaureate Core Course Equivalencies at Central Oregon Community College

-For detailed information regarding the Bacc Core at OSU check out the Baccalaureate Core website.
+For detailed information regarding the Bacc Core at OSU check out the Oregon State Baccalaureate Core website.